-- Land Use Designations are conceptual and will be defined through neighbourhood planning. - The ultimate development potential of the NBV Area will be contingent on completing further assessments by (1) qualified environmental professionals to assess setbacks in accordance to the Riparian Area Regulation for all watercourses, and (2) qualified engineering professionals to assess debris runout areas, crest of slope setbacks, the Coquitlam River Floodplain and ditches. - The process to determine the ultimate location of the Coquitlam River crossings that connects Pipeline Road to the Riverwalk Lands will be conducted at the neighbourhood plan level and include a multidisciplinary approach (e.g., network connectivity, environmental impacts, financial costs, utility connections).
-The actual location of conceptual local access roads and connections will be determined through the land development process.
-Existing local roads are provided for context only.
-These roads and their alignments may change depending on redevelopment proposals.
+- CLAIMINGS PROFEST THE REPORT OF THE REPORT O - The process to determine the ultimate location of the Cognitian River crossings that connects Pipeline Road to the Riverwalk Lands will be conducted at the neighbourhood - plan level and include a multidisciplinary approach (e.g., network connectivity, environmental impacts, financial costs, utility connections).
+The actual location of conceptual local access roads and connections will be determined through the land development process. - Existing local roads are provided for context only.
+These roads and their alignments inay change depending on redevelopment proposals.
 The information presented may not reflect the exact location of all watercourses, and other unknown watercourses may not be identified.